Home > Travel Planner > Mountaineer Country

 (07/01/2018 to 07/01/2018)

-Artisans and Crafters from all over the area come to Shinnston on November 4, 2018 for the Shinnston Fall Arts Walk.
-The Arts Walk is held in downtown Shinnston.
+Artisans and Crafters from all over the area come to Shinnston on April 21, 2018 for the Shinnston Arts & Crafts Festival.
+The Arts & Crafts Festival is held at the Shinnston Volunteer Fire Department - Gillum House os across the parking lot from the Fire Department.

 All roads lead to Shinnston on the first Saturday in August for the Shinnston City-Wide Yard Sale.
 Yard sales are found throughout the City.
 Maps available at Shinnston business locations and City Hall at 40 Main Street.